syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 #### Before the first participant arrives:

-1. Make sure the debriefing room is neat.
+1. Make sure the debriefing (conference) room is neat.
     a.
 Set out a debriefing form.
     b.
 Arrange chairs so it looks nice and organized.
     c.
 Check trash cans for excessive trash.
     d.
-Write “Thank you for participating in the Omnibus Project!” or something similar on the whiteboard.
+Write “Thank you for your participation in the research study!” or something similar on the whiteboard.
 2. Check the water tank levels in the kitchen sink.
     1. If the used water tank is full, empty it in the bathroom.
     2. If the clean water tank is empty, use a rolling chair to move the tank to the water bottle refill station down the hallway, and use the funnel and attached tube to refill.
 3. Turn on the sink.
 To do this, open the doors underneath, and flip up the switch on the upper right-hand inner wall of the sink.
 The pump will make a loud noise at first, this is normal.
     * Additionally, the sink will need to be turned off at the end of each day.
-4. Open the Acq*Knowledge* graph template file.
+4. Open the Acq*Knowledge* graph template file `CIPI_F15.gtl` located on the bottom right corner of the desktop.
 5. Load the stimulus presentation in SuperLab.
-    1. When prompted, enter the participant's party ID by pressing `d` for Democrat, `r` for Republican, or `i` for true Independents.
+    1. When prompted, enter the participant's party ID by pressing '`d`' for Democrat, '`r`' for Republican, or '`i`' for true Independents.
 Use lowercase letters.
     2. Enter the treatment condition (by pressing the number key corresponding to their condition number).
-    3. Enter the agreement condition by pressing either `a` for agree or `d` for disagree.
+    3. Enter the agreement condition by pressing either '`a`' for agree or '`d`' for disagree.
 This information can be found using the treatment key.
-    4. Enter the knowledge condition by pressing either `h` for high or `l` for low.
+    4. Enter the knowledge condition by pressing either '`h`' for high or '`l`' for low.
 6. Load the Qualtrics lab survey on the laptop in the subject room.
-    1. Enter the treatment condition, party identification, participant name, and participant ID number.
+    1. Enter the discussion treatment condition (agree/disagree; high/low knowledge), treatment number, party identification, video condition (political/apolitical), participant name, and participant ID number.
     2. Check data cave copy of daily schedule for participant's preferred handedness and hearing aid use.
         * Set up the small laptop desk on the side of the chair to match handedness.
-        * If participant is unable to wear headphones due to hearing aids, turn on speakers and run a sound check
+        * If participant is unable to wear headphones due to hearing aids, turn on speakers.
+	* Run a sound check (even with headphones).
 7. Check to make sure that the room is set up:
     a.
 Adjust the blinds as needed in Data Cave.
     b.
 Check to ensure all furniture is placed properly on the tape marks